 The Samsung Galaxy Note 9 is a top smartphone, and while there are better options now available from Samsung (S10 Plus and Note 10, for example), for those on a slightly more restricted budget this is a fine option.

-Samsung is at least giving you more ‘big’ for your money, and it's the best in most categories.
+Samsung gives you a lot for your money.
 The chief selling point for upgraders is the battery life – its 4,000mAh capacity is 21% larger than the Note 8 battery – and its much brighter, slightly bigger 6.4-inch curved screen, which will wow you, even in direct sunlight.

 The Bluetooth S Pen has new remote-controlled tricks that are fun, the maximum 1TB storage size is unbeatable, and the AI-enhanced camera marginally improves image quality over the Galaxy S9 Plus.
 The Note 9 offers a lot to like – and a price hike to utterly dislike.

 Devout S Pen users need apply.
 This is the best (and only) option for people clinging to their stylus when using a smartphone and can't afford the new Galaxy Note 10.

 We loved getting creative with the S Pen on the Note 8, and that idea has been expanded with the new Bluetooth remote-controlled functionality.
 Staples like screen-off memo are productivity tools some people will miss if they don't upgrade to a Note.

 It's also a laptop replacement for some mobile warriors who want to take advantage of the Dex software and push the limits of the 1TB expanded storage.
 This is indeed the Android phone for people who want 'the best'.